Return to the BUILD

 Free Gift #2 – Screw Box

 Before we get started with this stage, I wanted to address a few of the windows on the Battle Section Rear Neck.
-Eaglemoss decided not to drill out the windows on either side of the shuttlebays, so I filled them in with a black Ultra Fine Point Sharpie.
+The windows on either side of the shuttlebays are not drilled out, so I filled them in with a black Ultra Fine Point Sharpie.
 If you make a mistake, you should be able to safely remove any excess ink by lightly swiping it away with a cotton swab damp with isopropyl alcohol: